frutik/elasticsearch-hints/index.md

 # elasticsearch-hints

-These links are outcome of 2+ years of tuning/running our ES cluster.
+These links are outcome of 4+ years of tuning/running our ES clusters (on premise and in a cloud).
 To be continued...

 ## Internals